Participating in the Performance Program

 The Performance Program is based on whole herd reporting.
 This means every cow in the herd inventory must have either a calf or a cow status code reported.
 Members are required to complete their cow inventory and submit weaning weight information every season.

 Members are also encouraged to submit birth weights, calving ease information, yearling weights, scrotal circumference, hip height, ultrasound scanning data, feed intake data, foot scores, docility scores, teat and udder scores, and mature cow weight, height and body condition score to strengthen their EPDs.
-Please see the fee schedule for information about the fees associated with the Performance Program.
+As of January 1, 2024, there are no fees associated with participating in the Performance Program.

 All EPDs have a percentile ranking to summarize where in the breed the animal ranks.